Mountain Bike Tool Kits & Essential Supplies For Your Home Bike Shop

 If you’re going to be swapping your own tubeless tires, you’ll need some tire sealant and an injector.
 There are tons of YouTube videos like this one that will walk you through how to install a new tubeless tire.

 There are two main tire sealant brands out there: Orange Seal and Stan’s NoTube.
 I think Orange Seal is the superior sealant and can seal holes and punctures more quickly and efficiently than Stan’s.
-However, it does tend to plug up valve cores quicker.
+However, it does tend to plug up valve cores more quickly.

 Stan’s NoTubes, on the other hand, may not be as powerful, but you won’t be fighting plugged valve cores as often, which honestly are super cheap and easy to replace anyway.
 If you get Stan’s NoTube be sure to get the injector as well.